ArturoDent/find-and-transform/README.md

 *  &nbsp; A command can be created right in a keybinding, without using a setting at all.

-*  &nbsp; Supports using path variables in the Search Panel `find/replace/filesToInclude/filesToExclude` or the Find in file Widget `find/replace` fields, including the current file only or current directory.
+*  &nbsp; Supports using path variables in the Search Panel `find/replace/filesToInclude/filesToExclude` or the Find in file Widget `find/replace` fields, e.g., the current file or current directory.

-*  &nbsp; All `findInCurrentFile` commands can be used in `"editor.codeActionsOnSave": []`. &emsp; See &nbsp; [running commands on save](codeActions.md).
+*  &nbsp; All `findInCurrentFile` commands can be used in `"editor.codeActionsOnSave": []`. &emsp; See &nbsp;[running commands on save](codeActions.md).

-*  &nbsp; After replacing some text, optionally move the cursor to a designated location with `cursorMoveSelect`.
+*  &nbsp; After replacing some text, optionally move the cursor to a next designated location with `cursorMoveSelect`.

 -------------